 LinkedIn Stories can provide a significant opportunity to improve engagement.
 On Instagram, over 25 percent of users swipe up on Stories posted by brands, and when you take the same kind of thought process to a platform like LinkedIn, there is a lot of potential to be explored.

 Improve brand awareness

 LinkedIn Stories are also a great way to improve brand awareness on the platform and showcase your company’s culture in a more unfiltered manner.
+LinkedIn’s newly launched Stories features can be just the thing you need to cut through the noise and improve overall brand awareness.
 You can share stories about your employees, pictures of work desks, interesting projects your team has recently worked on, or your brand’s recent marketing campaign.
 Focusing on brand awareness on LinkedIn can also help companies attract top talent and it can help professionals find more valuable connections in their network.
 In addition, using LinkedIn automation tools provides you a faster and more efficient way to empower your business growth and increase lead generation for sales.

 A new distribution channel for content